WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 * Twik - To display multiple courses from the same order on the user order page.
 * Twik - For the security purpose, added password confirmation fields on the user account page.
 * Twik - Updated the eb-courses page sliding buttons.
-* Fixed- The courses gride item height issue on my courses and courses page.
+* Fix - The courses grid item height issue on my courses and courses page.
+* Fix - Fixed the 'TAKE THIS COURSE' button style issue.

 = 1.2.3 =
 * Feature - Functionality to display courses by category in eb_courses shortcode.